-Vaccinations for Kids with Arthritis
+Vaccinations for Kids on Biologics

 Live vs. Inactive Vaccines

 There are two main types of vaccines — live attenuated and inactivated.
 Live attenuated vaccines contain a live but weakened strain of a virus or bacteria.
 Inactivated vaccines are made from killed viruses or bacteria, or from parts of these killed diseases.

 Vaccine effectiveness relies on the recipient having a healthy immune system.
 Many of the drugs used to treat juvenile arthritis (JA) — biologics, corticosteroids and disease-modifying anti-rheumatic drugs — relieve symptoms by suppressing the immune system so it can’t attack the joints.
 That’s why they’re called immunosuppressant drugs.

 Some experts have worried that an immune system weakened by immunosuppressant medicine may not mount the proper response to a vaccine.
 Another concern is that a live vaccine could potentially cause the disease it was designed to prevent.
 “Live vaccines use a small component of the actual microbes to make the vaccine, so there’s always the chance children could develop the disease,” says Julia G. Harris, MD, assistant professor of pediatrics at the University of Missouri-Kansas City School of Medicine and pediatric rheumatologist at Children’s Mercy Kansas City.
 “The chance is low, and there have been more studies showing that it may be safe for kids with arthritis to get some live vaccines.
 But right now, based on the literature that we have, we do recommend avoiding those.”